Supernatural Fairy Tales: The Progressive Rock Era

 Supernatural Fairy Tales: The Progressive Rock Era is a 5-CD compilation of progressive rock from around the world.
 It was curated by Archie Patterson of Eurock, and released by Rhino Records in 1996.
-The cover art is by Roger Dean, longtime cover artist for the genre.
+The cover art is by Roger Dean, a longtime cover artist for the genre.

 Reviews of the set generally note the difficulty of summarizing such a broad and far-reaching genre, as well as the obvious omission of several big-name bands whose music could not be licensed for inclusion.
 However, several lesser-known tracks from a broad variety of bands make the set an interesting listen.